-You will sign up for and attend a pair of team-based learning activity sessions with peers.
+You will sign up for and attend a pair of group sessions with peers.
 You will work with the same student group in both sessions.
-Each session is about 2.5 hr in duration.
+Each session is 2 hours in duration.
 Each will include a sequence of activities in both large and small groups, with each activity facilitated by a tutorial leader.
-You will complete pre-session learning activities (e.g. readings and quiz questions) that will introduce topics and scenarios that will form the basis of group activities and discussions for each session.
+You will complete pre-session learning activities (e.g. readings and activities) that will introduce topics and scenarios that will form the basis of group activities and discussions for each session.
 After each session you will summarise and reflect on your session experiences using templates to guide your writing.